ome/omeroweb-install/README.md

 Testing in DOCKER
 -----------------

-These tests are only for CentOS 7, Ubuntu, and Debian deployments.
+These tests are only for CentOS, Ubuntu, and Debian deployments.
 Unfortunately there is no docker container for Mac OS X installation scripts

     OS=centos7 ICEVER=3.6 WEBPREFIX=/omero TRAVIS=False .travis/before_install.sh
     OS=centos7 ICEVER=3.6 WEBPREFIX=/omero DOCKER=true TRAVIS_OS_NAME=linux .travis/install.sh